naibor/alx-low_level_programming/0x09-static_libraries/README.md

     - unsigned int _strspn(char *s, char *accept);
     - char *_strpbrk(char *s, char *accept);
     - char *_strstr(char *haystack, char *needle);
+###### create_static_lib.sh
-Create_static_lib.sh - A script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.
+- A script called create_static_lib.sh that creates a static library called liball.a from all the .c files that are in the current directory.